CrowdStrike/falconpy/README.md

 - Closely follows Python and OpenAPI best practice for code style and syntax.
 PEP-8 compliant.
 - Completely abstracts token management, automatically refreshing your token when it expires.
+- Interact with newly released API operations not yet available in the library via the `override` method.
 - Provides simple programmatic patterns for interacting with CrowdStrike Falcon APIs.
 - Supports [cloud region autodiscovery](https://www.falconpy.io/Usage/Environment-Configuration.html#cloud-region-autodiscovery) for the CrowdStrike `US-1`, `US-2` and `EU-1` regions.
 - Supports dynamic [configuration](https://www.falconpy.io/Usage/Environment-Configuration.html) based upon the needs of your environment.